endlessm/moddable-pong/doc/MODS.md

 Repeat the above with the `spaces/trap_space.tscn` scene for an alternate game space with moving walls.

+### Change the user interface

+The information of a game is usually in a layer called HUD.
+Select the `HUD` node in the Scene Dock.
+Then you can change the color, the font size or the typography.

 ## Components

 ### Adjusting paddle or ball profile